StevenMayher/431-2021/classes/movies/results1.md

 Can we estimate the probability that **any** of [the 115 films](https://github.com/THOMASELOVE/431-2021/blob/main/classes/movies/movies_list.md) will have been seen by everyone associated with 431 this term?

+## Exploring Your Favorite Movies

+Visit https://rpubs.com/TELOVE/movies-eda-1 for the HTML result from running the R Markdown file I have provided at this link.

 ## Exploratory Questions

 We asked each group to identify two exploratory questions about films in this sample that could be addressed using the five key variables we identified for you.